smartdevicelink/sdl_evolution/proposals/NNNN-align-VidepStreamingParameter-with-capability.md

 Java Suite library updates custom `VideoStreamingParameters` when `VideoStreamingCapability` is given by head unit. `VideoStreamingParameter#update` method does the job.

-For Resolution and Scle, the `update()` method already takes care of capability, and makes some adjustment when `vehicleMake` is specified, like below
+For Resolution and Scale, the `update()` method already takes care of capability as well as making some adjustment when `vehicleMake` is specified, like below:

-VideoStreamingParameter.java
+VideoStreamingParameter.java (***no change seems to be needed for Resolution and Scale**)

 ```java
 public void update(VideoStreamingCapability capability, String vehicleMake) {